 The Department of Public Safety Communications is the primary Public Safety Answering Point (PSAP) for York County.
 As the PSAP, we are staffed 24 hours a day to answer 9-1-1 emergency calls and dispatch police, fire or medical services to those we serve.
-We utilize state-of –the-art telephone, mapping, and mobile communications systems and software to provide reliable and rapid response to emergency calls.
+We are fortunate to have state-of-the art equipment to provide our responders and those needing emergency assistance.

-There are five divisions of Public Safety Communications that work together to provide leadership, emergency information and communications technologies, and extensive training to our staff and customer agencies:
+The five divisions of Public Safety Communications work together to provide leadership, emergency information and communication technology as well as extensive training to our staff and public safety partners.

 - Technical Services & Radio Communications

-- Answer all 9-1-1 calls within York County
+- Answers all 9-1-1 calls within York County

-- Dispatch and coordinate all of the York County Sheriff's Office’s and Tega Cay Police Department’s calls for service
+- Dispatches and coordinates all of the York County Sheriff's Office’s calls for service

-- Dispatch and coordinate calls for service for the (18) county and municipal fire departments, (3) Emergency Medical Services, and the Coroner’s Office
+- Dispatches and coordinates all calls for service for the (19) county and municipal fire departments, (3) Emergency Medical Services, and the Coroner’s Office

-- Provide 800 megahertz mobile communications network and technical services to all first responders in York County.
+- Provides 800 megahertz mobile communications network and technical services to all first responders in York County

 - Provides street naming and addressing services

 - Initial and continuing education for staff and partner agencies

-- Serve as the county's 24-hour warning point for emergency notification from the National Weather Service, Catawba Nuclear Station, and the South Carolina Emergency Management Division
+- Serves as the county's 24-hour warning point for emergency notification from the National Weather Service, Catawba Nuclear Station, and the South Carolina Emergency Management Division

-- Provide after business hours answering and dispatching York County Offices of Animal Control, Emergency Management, Department of Fire Safety, along with the Department of Social Services, and the American Red Cross
+- Provides after hours support by answering and dispatching York County Offices of Animal Control, Emergency Management, Department of Fire Safety, along with the Department of Social Services, and the American Red Cross